 This is a hard one, but maybe the ability not to take rejection personally?
 Sometimes a project just isn’t right for an agent for very subjective reasons, but that doesn’t mean that it’s a “bad” book, or not marketable.
 I’ve passed on many books that I knew to be of a very high quality just because I knew I didn’t have a strong enough affinity for them to sell them successfully.

-LS: What are you reading right now?
-And what’s your favorite “guilty pleasure” read?
+LS: What’s your favorite “guilty pleasure” read?

-I just finished THE CHAPERONE by Laura Moriarty.
-And I don’t think anyone should ever feel guilty about reading anything—all reading is good as far as I’m concerned–so I don’t have an answer for that second question! 🙂
+I don’t think anyone should ever feel guilty about reading anything—all reading is good as far as I’m concerned–so I don’t have an answer for that second question! 🙂

 Thanks so much, Jenny for chatting with us and for supporting LitStack!